 The majority of players and coaches were selected from a series of rugby clinics staged across the east coast of America in the run-up to Newcastle Falcons clash with Saracens at the Talen Energy Stadium.
 Those unable to attend were able to make their video submission for a Scholarship place.

-The successful applicants will come to England – for an all-expenses paid trip – in 2018 for a week to see Premiership Rugby’s world-class community programming and performance systems.
+The successful applicants are in England – for an all-expenses paid trip – to see Premiership Rugby’s world-class community programming and performance systems.

 “Premiership Rugby is delighted with the first year of this legacy programme which engaged more than 1,000 young American players and dozens of coaches and match officials as we delivered sessions in New Jersey, New York, Philadelphia and Washington DC,” said Wayne Morris, the CSR and Community Director at Premiership Rugby.

-“The culmination of the work saw the selection of these coaches and players and we can’t wait to see them in England in 2018 when they will spend time looking at and learning from our world-class processes.
+“The culmination of the work saw the selection of these coaches and players and we can’t wait to see them when they will spend time looking at and learning from our world-class processes.

 “When we approached USA Rugby to stage this regular season match in Philadelphia we discussed not only the match and long term growth, but engagement and sustainability at the grassroots level.
 It is the perfect fit for Premiership Rugby as we carry out community work every week of the season.